 Generally, the task of securing the property falls on the mortgage servicer (on behalf of the lender), which typically farms out these services (called field services) to property management firms, which are called field service companies (or property preservation companies).

 Field service companies enter into contracts with mortgage lenders and servicers to either:

 This means that subcontractors often determine the occupancy of homes and take responsibility for preserving them until the homes can be resold after the foreclosure.

 Once you become delinquent on your mortgage, the field service company (or its subcontractor) will inspect the property to determine its occupancy status.
 If the home is deemed vacant or insecure (which can occur after just one visit or without making any effort to contact the potential occupants), the company will take steps to secure the property.

 Unfortunately, a field service company or its subcontractors may inaccurately deem a property vacant.
 When this happens, it will likely change the locks and remove your personal property (such as computers, family photographs, etc.), even though the house is legally occupied.
 You might not be able to get back into the home for days, and may never have your personal items returned.

 Certain field service companies routinely ignore the rights of occupants in the course of securing a home.
 However, they may not get away with it for long.
-States are starting to step up to protect the rights of homeowners, with Illinois being the first to take on the field service industry.
+States (and some homeowners) are starting to step up to protect the rights of homeowners, with Illinois being the first to take on the field service industry.

 The Attorney General of Illinois filed a lawsuit accusing the largest company in the industry, Safeguard, of illegally breaking into occupied homes, locking the occupants out of the home, removing personal property, and shutting off utilities to the home, often when there was clear evidence that the property was occupied.
 Safeguard also misrepresented to homeowners that they were no longer allowed to live in their homes and refused to allow them to re-enter the property when, in fact, the occupants were entitled to stay until the foreclosure was completed.